Westminster Education Forum

 The shift away from automatic academisation towards a discretionary approach will also be explored.
 Delegates will assess how this change will work in practice, including processes for identifying underperforming schools, determining interventions, and managing risks of legal challenges and delays.

 Those attending will also assess broader implications of this shift, whether it might reduce the pace of academisation, and how local authorities and trusts can collaborate to provide timely, effective support to schools in need.
-There will also be an opportunity to consider whether increased alignment with national frameworks - including curriculum requirements and QTS expectations - risks undermining the autonomy that MATs and academies were originally designed to uphold.
+Further discussion will centre on the potential impact of proposed national alignment on the curriculum and teacher standards on academy and MAT autonomy, and priorities for balancing innovation and consistency.

 Inspection and accountability

-Attendees will look at approaches to balancing school autonomy with system-wide oversight, including implications of extending national curriculum requirements to academies, and prospects for a formal inspection framework for MATs.
+Attendees will look at approaches to balancing school autonomy with system-wide oversight, including prospects for a formal inspection framework for MATs and alignment with wider accountability reforms.
 Sessions will also discuss recent calls from some for greater transparency in trust-level governance and funding, particularly in relation to variations in executive pay and leadership structures.

 Selective and faith schools, home education, collaboration, and student outcomes